izure1/klaf/docs/document/README.md

 #### default (required)

-The default property is a function that returns one of the **string**, **number**, **boolean**, or **null** types, and is used to automatically generate a default value for a field that is omitted when inserting or updating a document.
+The default property is a function that returns one of the **string**, **number**, **boolean**, or **null** types, and is used to automatically generate a default value for a column that is omitted when inserting or updating a document.

-For example, if the table structure is changed and a new field is added, all documents inserted before will have this function called and a default value inserted.
+For example, if the table structure is changed and a new column is added, all documents inserted before will have this function called and a default value inserted.

 #### validate (optional)